CA Intermediate Course: Test model

 Students are required to obtain 40% marks in each paper and 50% marks in aggregate of all the subjects.
 A student can appear in either one group or both the groups at a time.

 Exam date

-Exam for the CA Intermediate are held twice in a year, generally in the first week of May and November.
+Exam for the CA Intermediate were held twice in a year, generally in the first week of May and November.
+However, in 2024, ICAI declared that examinations will take place thrice a year i.e. in January, May and September every year starting from 2025.

 Result date

 Result for the CA Intermediate declares in the month of August and February i.e. two and half months after the exam.

 Exemption

 The subject in which a student scores 60% or more marks will get exempted for the next three attempts.
 However, in order to claim the exemption, candidates must have appeared in all the papers of that Group/Unit.

 Commencement of articleship

-A student after clearing either one group or both the groups can commence articleship training for three years under a practising Chartered Accountant.
-But after two and half years completed of articleship students are eligible for final exam.
+A student after clearing both the groups can commence articleship training for two years under a practising Chartered Accountant.